-International students are a vital part of the GRTS community.
+International students are an important part of the GRTS community.
 We have enrolled students from Bangladesh, Ethiopia, Ghana, Honduras, Jamaica, Kenya, Liberia, Nigeria, the Philippines, Romania, South Korea, Sudan and Chad.
-We want you to have an excellent experience from the time you express interest in GRTS until you graduate and continue to serve the Lord through your life and ministry.

 Please read through the following information to gain a full understanding of the application process that we have designed to serve you and to meet all regulations.
 In an effort to facilitate a smooth transition to GRTS, we encourage international students to begin their degree programs at the start of the fall semester in September.

 Complete the pre-application form online or fill out the hard copy and submit it to GRTS admissions at firstname.lastname@example.org.
 You will be prompted to continue the application process once we have received and approved your pre-application form.

 2. Official Application